davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 >
 > Although file systems are not tied to b-trees as closely as databases usually are, many modern file systems use b-trees ubiquitously (such as btrfs on Linux, ReFS on Windows?, AFS on macOS?
 Others worth mentinoinng?)

+### Naming Hierarchy

+> Very quick overview of files and directories.
+Show how this is basically the database problem all over again, and how b-trees are a good fit

-### Handling Large Items
+## File Contents and Handling Large Items

-> How does a file system handle these large items?
-You can't stick them in your b-tree because they're often much larger than any particular node of your b-tree.
+> The database design assumed many small key and value records, but files can get pretty darn big: the name is still a small key, but the value (file contents) can be gigabytes to terabytes in size.
+You can't stick these file contents in your b-tree because they're often much larger than any particular node of your b-tree.
 >
+> Do we need to throw away our system and start over with something new?
+How does a file system handle these large items?
+>
 > Think about the interface a disk provides, and fundamentally how a b-tree is laid out on disk
 >
 > Diagram showing a byte array, b-tree nodes in that byte array pointing to each other
 >
-> Idea: drop data anywhere on disk you have room to put it, then use a b-tree record to point to the data:
+> Idea: drop data anywhere on disk you have room to put it, then use a b-tree record to point to the data by its disk address:
 >
 > Diagram

-### Naming Hierarchy

-> Very quick overview of files and directories.
-Show how a b-tree is a good way to handle this

-### File Contents

-> Show how to use a b-tree to index over a file's contents, which are stored as blocks elsewhere on disk

 ### Disk Allocation